icidasset/icidasset/src/Writings/learnings-covid19.md

 ## Transmission

-Viruses mainly spread through air currents, also through people (water droplets), but only in the first 2-4 weeks of the initial spreading of the virus.
-After that the virus has been spread all over.
-Remember that corona viruses clump together with PM<sub>2.5</sub> particles.
+Viruses mainly spread through air currents, remember that corona viruses clump together with PM<sub>2.5</sub> particles.
 Polluted air travels a [great distance](https://www.nature.com/articles/s41598-017-13217-2) and earth’s air currents are [well known](https://www.iqair.com/earth).
+Viruses also spread through people (water droplets), but only primarily in the first 2-4 weeks of the initial spreading of the virus.
+After that the virus has spread all over.

+You can get **more** exposed to the virus (remember that more exposure equals more stress on the body) by having lots of close contact with people that are still replicating the virus (ie. they haven't fully processed it yet).
+For example, staying with people for at least 4-5 days.
+But if you've had the virus before, and your immune system is healthy, this shouldn't be an issue.

 <a href="https://www.iqair.com/earth">
   <img src="../../images/writings/air-pollution-map.jpg" alt="Air pollution map" />
 </a>

-The CDC actually [acknowledged](https://www.washingtonexaminer.com/news/cdc-guidelines-say-wearing-a-mask-during-prolonged-exposure-to-coronavirus-wont-prevent-possible-infection) that masks wouldn’t help much.
+The CDC [acknowledged](https://www.washingtonexaminer.com/news/cdc-guidelines-say-wearing-a-mask-during-prolonged-exposure-to-coronavirus-wont-prevent-possible-infection) that masks wouldn’t help much.
 Yes, a mask stops the water droplets, but you aerosolise the virus by applying high pressure to that droplets stuck on the inside of your mask.
 The reason it’s being suggested to wear at all times is for mental support, so you feel safer.
 That said, it can’t hurt (much) to wear a mask, so don’t complain about wearing them.

 Additionally, you might be better off not using hand gels.
 They damage your microbiome long-term.
 They kill bad bacteria yes, but also the good ones.
 You need good bacteria from other people and animals to keep, or increase, your microbiome diversity.
 And as [this study](https://www.psychologicalscience.org/news/releases/hugs-may-help-protect-against-colds-stress-related-infection.html) suggests it might be better idea to give each other hugs to improve our immune systems, rather than avoiding all human contact.